surniaulula/wpsso-ratings-and-reviews/readme.txt

 Including information about the review (author name, creation time, excerpt, rating), along with the threaded replies / comments for each review ([WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required for JSON-LD markup).

-**WPSSO RAR is *incredibly fast* and coded for performance:**
+**WPSSO Ratings and Reviews is *incredibly fast* and coded for performance:**

 WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.

-WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).
+WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 <h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Ratings and Reviews is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.
+WPSSO Ratings and Reviews (aka WPSSO RAR) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.

 The [WPSSO Core Pro plugin](https://wpsso.com/) and the [WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) are required to add the [Schema Aggregate Rating](https://schema.org/aggregateRating) and [Schema Review](https://schema.org/Review) as Schema JSON-LD markup.